deficollective/defiscan/src/content/protocols/curve-finance/ethereum.md

 The Curve DAO is built on top of the Aragon DAO framework and has been running since August 2020.

-Users can lock their `CRV` tokens for `veCRV` (vote-escrowed `CRV`), which allows them to vote on proposals and receive a share of the revenue generated by the DAO.
+Users can lock their `CRV` tokens for `veCRV` (vote-escrowed `CRV`), which allows them to vote on proposals and receive a share of the revenue generated.
 Users receive `veCRV` based on the duration of their lock, up to a maximum of four years.
 One `veCRV` equals one `CRV` locked for four years; however, the `veCRV` balance decays linearly over this period:

 ![veCRV decay](../diagrams/curve-vecrv-4-year-decay.png)